sandeeppatel2001/Docker_doc/readme.md

 ## INTRODUCTION TO DOCKER:
 Docker is a platform for developing, shipping, and running applications inside containers.
 Containers allow developers to package an application and its dependencies into a standardized unit for software development, making it easy to deploy applications across different environments.
 (sub contents must be started with triple # )
-## Basic Terminology
-### Image
-A read-only template used to create containers.
-Images are built from Dockerfiles and can be shared and reused across different environments.
-### Container:
-A runnable instance of an image.
-Containers run applications and contain everything needed to run the application, including the code, runtime, libraries, and dependencies.
-### Dockerfile:
-A text document that contains instructions for building a Docker image.
-Dockerfiles define the environment inside a container, including the base image, dependencies, and runtime configuration.

 ### [Installation on Ubuntu]
 First, update your existing list of packages: